 Supercharge your morning cup of coffee with the addition of fresh rosemary.
-This easy upgrade benefits your memory and health!
+This easy upgrade can benefit your memory and health!

-To make Rosemary Coffee, you just place a fresh sprig at the bottom of your coffee filter.
-Then, add your ground coffee (I recommend always using fair-trade, organic coffee beans like these that you grind yourself).
+To start, just place a fresh sprig at the bottom of your coffee filter.
+Then, add your ground coffee (I recommend always using fair-trade, organic coffee beans that you grind yourself).

 - Coffee maker that pre-heats the water